 The area boasts 305km of downhill skiing, with a wealth of varied runs to suit every skier, whether it’s your first time on the mountain or you’re a seasoned pro.
 The Arlberg is also one of Austria’s most snow-sure resorts, thanks to its altitude which reaches 2,811m.
 The ski area is covered by one lift pass and the state-of-the-art lift system makes it easy to zip around.

 It’s not just about the pistes in the Arlberg.
-St. Anton attracts skiers from all around the world for its famous après scene, with dancing on the tables and steins of beer all part of the experience when you come to the resort.
+St. Anton attracts skiers from all over for its famous après scene, with dancing on the tables and steins of beer all part of the experience when you come to the resort.
 For those looking to enjoy a quieter holiday in the ski region, the attractive resort St. Christoph is a great choice.

 The second biggest ski resort in Austria is the SkiWelt, found in the Tyrol region.
 SkiWelt connects a number of picturesque resorts, including Ellmau, Söll and Westendorf.
 You’ll find 284km of piste to explore with dedicated areas for beginners and children, and snowparks for freestylers.

 SkiWelt is a great destination for families and intermediates, with a variety of wide, gentle pistes.
 The resorts of Ellmau and Westendorf are attractive and laidback options, perfect for families.
 Those looking for something livelier should head to Söll which has a fun après offering and great night skiing opportunities too.

 If you enjoy your long lazy lunches, there’s a plethora of 80 rustic ski huts, restaurants and bars on the mountain.
 They offer great value for money and we love the traditional Tyrolean hospitality you’ll find here.